VladislavaSilisiada/ab-testing-e-commerce/README.md

 # ab-testing-e-commerce
-# E-commerce Feature Validation through A/B Testing: Button Redesign
+# 📈 E-commerce Feature Validation through A/B Testing: Button Redesign

 ## Project Goal
-The core objective of this project was to provide a rigorous statistical evaluation of an A/B test focused on implementing a larger checkout button on the main page.
+The core objective of this project was to provide a rigorous statistical evaluation of an A/B test focused on implementing a **larger checkout button on the main page**.
 The primary goal was to increase the `begin_checkout` rate by 5% without negatively impacting `session with orders`.

 ## Key Business Results
-- **Overall Conclusion:** The test failed to show a significant difference for the overall audience (`p = 0.27`), meaning the primary goal of increasing `begin_checkout` was not met.
+- **Overall Conclusion:** The test **failed to show a significant difference** for the overall audience (`p = 0.27`).
-The `session with orders` metric remained stable.
-- **Deep Segment Analysis:** Although the overall result was neutral, significant negative impacts were discovered within key segments:
+- **Deep Segment Analysis:** Significant negative impacts were discovered within key segments, highlighting the need for detailed analysis:
-    * **Tablet Users:** Variant B (new design) was significantly less successful (`p < 0.001`) with tablet users, showing a sharp drop in `begin_checkout` (-25.68% for the event).
+    * **Tablet Users:** Variant B (new design) was **significantly less successful** (`p < 0.001`) with tablet users, showing a sharp drop in `begin_checkout`.
     * **Europe Segment:** A statistically significant deterioration in `begin_checkout` was observed in the European market.
-    * **Organic Search Channel:** Showed a significant deterioration in `begin_checkout`.
-- **Recommendation:** The recommendation was to **reject full deployment** of Variant B in its current form.
-Further steps include technical analysis and re-testing with device-specific and regional optimizations.
+- **Recommendation:** Recommended to **reject full deployment** of Variant B and prioritize technical analysis and design optimization for the Tablet segment.

 ## Technology Stack & Methodology
-* **Data Retrieval & Processing:** SQL (for initial data query and filtering), Python (Pandas, NumPy)
+* **Data Retrieval & Metric Calculation:** **SQL** (for querying data, defining control/experiment groups, and calculating core metrics).
-* **Statistical Analysis:** Used statistical testing (e.g., Z-test) for calculating P-values and confidence intervals at a **95% Confidence Level**.
+* **Statistical Analysis:** **Google Sheets** or similar tools were used for calculating P-values, Z-score, and confidence intervals based on extracted data.
-* **Visualization:** Tableau (for visualizing user distribution across groups/segments).
+* **Visualization & Segment Analysis:** **Tableau / Power BI** (for visualizing user distribution across groups/segments and identifying localized performance issues).
-* **Methodology:** Hypothesis testing, Sample validation (distribution was confirmed to be 50%/50% and correct).
+* **Deliverables:** SQL Query file, Tableau/BI Dashboard link (or screenshot), and A/B Test Card (Summary).

 ## Project Workflow
+1.  **Data Extraction (SQL):** Wrote and executed complex SQL queries to pull raw session and event data for Control and Experimental groups.
-1.  **Metric Definition:** Defined `begin_checkout / session` as the primary metric and `session with orders / session` as the guardrail metric.
+2.  **Metric Calculation:** Defined and calculated the primary (`begin_checkout / session`) and guardrail (`session with orders / session`) metrics.
-2.  **Sample Validation:** Confirmed correct 50%/50% user distribution between Group 1 (Control) and Group 2 (Experimental).
-3.  **Statistical Testing (Overall):** Performed analysis confirming **No significant difference** overall (`p=0.27`).
+3.  **Statistical Testing:** Calculated statistical significance for the overall audience and key segments (Device, Continent, Channel).
-4.  **Segmented Analysis:** Conducted deep-dive analysis by **Device, Continent, and Channel** to detect localized performance issues.
+4.  **Segmented Analysis:** Utilized BI tools to drill down into localized issues, confirming significant performance drops in the Tablet and European segments.
-5.  **Conclusion & Next Steps:** Provided clear, data-backed recommendations to halt deployment and investigate specific technical and design issues for the Tablet, European, and Organic Search segments.
+5.  **Conclusion & Next Steps:** Delivered a clear, data-backed recommendation to halt deployment and provided a strategy for future optimization.

+## Access Code
+The full SQL query used for data extraction and metric calculation is available in the file: **[Insert SQL Filename, e.g., `AB_Test_Query.sql`]**
+The dashboard visualization link or screenshots are available here: **[Insert Dashboard Link/Screenshot file]**